Simulated Annealing for Quadratic and Higher-Order Unconstrained Integer Optimization: Results

 \subsection{Annealing time under fixed sweeps}

-In this subsection we focus exclusively on the annealing time of SA for a fixed number of sweeps and we investigate how the annealing time, defined as the elapsed time from the start to the end of a single SA process, scales with the problem characteristics.
-In the following numerical experiments, SA was performed with 100 samples and 1000 sweeps, and the mean annealing time per single SA run was computed.
+In this subsection, {we focus on the annealing time of SA for a fixed number of sweeps, where the annealing time is the elapsed wall-clock time required to complete a single SA run.
+By fixing the number of sweeps, we use the annealing time to estimate the computational cost of each algorithm and examine its dependence on the model parameters.} In the following numerical experiments, SA was performed with 100 samples and 1000 sweeps, and the mean annealing time per single SA run was computed.

 Let us first investigate how the variable range, $2u + 1$, influences the annealing time, focusing on the fully connected model [Eq. (\ref{model-FC})].
 Figure \ref{time-bound-dep} shows the annealing time as a function of $2u + 1$, for $p = 1$ and $p = 2$.
 For $p = 1$, the annealing time does not increase with $2u + 1$ for any of the transition probabilities [Fig. \ref{time-bound-dep}(a)], because determining the update of a single variable does not depend on the variable range for all transition methods.
 For $p = 2$, only the heat bath method requires $O(2u + 1)$ time to determine the update of a single variable, because all $2u + 1$ candidate values must be examined when performing the update.
 Consequently, as shown in Fig. \ref{time-bound-dep}(b), only the heat bath method exhibits annealing time that increases linearly with $2u + 1$.